 The travel access obtained through the Grenada citizenship is equal to that of European residency programmes, offering 90 out of 180 days visa-free travel in the Schengen zone and the UK.
 It basically means that for 6 months of the year, one can reside in the Schengen Countries, with a break of 3 months in between.
 Citizenship and a passport is obtained within 3-4 months, with no minimum stay requirement.
 Dependent children under the age of 30 and dependent parents over the age of 55 can also be included in the application.

-Grenada is also the only Caribbean program that can offer citizens the right to apply for the United States’ E-2 Visa Programme.
+Grenada is also the only Caribbean programme that can offer citizens the right to apply for the United States’ E-2 Visa Programme.
 This exclusive investor programme is reserved for nationals of a limited number of treaty countries, and allows indefinite visa renewals upon establishment of a business.
 Grenada is furthermore also the only Caribbean nation to offer both a citizenship by investment programme and the option to concurrently apply for a permanent residence card.

 One of the government approved projects we enjoy working with, says Ms Read Thae